opalapj/vcs-notes/git/notes/notes.md

 `origin` - default name Git gives to the server you cloned from (`clone.defaultRemoteName`).

-`remote-tracking branch` - reference to the state of remote branche; name takes the form `<remote>`/`<branch>` e.g. `origin`/`main`
+`remote-tracking branch` - reference to the state of remote branch; name takes the form `<remote>`/`<branch>` e.g. `origin`/`main`

 `tracking branch` - local branches that have a direct relationship to a remote